Lifetime allowance and annual allowances changes for 2023/24 and from 2024/25

 This means any contributions made on or after 6 April 2023 will not lose them their protection (if enhanced protection applied for before 15 March 2023) but will not be included when calculating their tax-free cash.

-Those who have a valid enhanced protection without registered tax-free cash or fixed protection 2012,2014 or 2016 that applied before 15 March 2023, any contributions the individual makes from 6 April 2023 can be included for the purposes of calculating their tax-free cash.
+For those who have a valid enhanced protection without registered tax-free cash or fixed protection 2012, 2014 or 2016 that applied before 15 March 2023, any contributions the individual makes from 6 April 2023 can be included for the purposes of calculating their tax-free cash.

 It is still possible to apply for fixed and/or individual protection 2016.
 They are also limited circumstances where late applications for other protections (enhanced, primary, fixed protection 2012 & 2014 or individual protection 2014) can be made.
 See HMRC Pensions Tax Manual - PTM098000: Protection from the lifetime allowance charge: late submission of notifications for protection from the lifetime allowance charge for further details on late applications.
 Individuals who successfully apply for protection on or after 15 March 2023, will be entitled to a higher tax-free cash but will still be subject to the rules for protection cessation events.
 This means if they have a protection cessation event for example, a pension contribution is made, on or after the protection commencement date, they will lose their lifetime allowance protection.